 Under these remote work circumstances, cloud computing becomes an especially attractive option.
 For Federal users, TIC 3.0 permits direct connection to cloud-based resources – rather than having to route traffic back through the home agency – and it also allows the use of software as a service (SaaS) platforms.

 Checklist for Secure Remote Access by a Government Workforce

 With these considerations and options in mind, here are the key elements you should be looking for in a solution:

 - A Virtual Private Network (VPN) whose endpoints are the remote user’s device and the parent office (or cloud).

-- Multifactor authentication to ensure that only the authorized remote employee is able to access the employer’s network or data.
+- Multi-Factor authentication to ensure that only the authorized remote employee can access the employer’s network or data.